COVID-19: information for keeping you safe

 - Shops, shopping centres and markets

-- Spas and leisure pools (face coverings are not mandatory, COVID certificate required for entry)
+- Spas and leisure pools (COVID certificate required for entry)

 - Tourist Information office at the Stadtcasino at Barfüsserplatz